Azure/azure-osconfig/README.md

 ### Prerequisites

+Build environments have many dependencies required, the easiest way to get started is to use our pre-defined container environments in [devops/docker](devops/docker/).

 Make sure all dependencies are installed for your distribution.
-All of our supported distributions are documented in the Dockerfiles under [devops/docker](devops/docker/).
-The following packages are typically required however the package names may vary:
+All of our supported distributions are documented in the Dockerfiles under [devops/docker](devops/docker/) (additional packages may be present for CI which are not necessary for building).
+The following packages are typically required however the package names may vary across distributions.
+There might also be packages that are out-of-date so they are built installed from source.

 **Common dependencies across distributions:**
 - git